LIHI Certificate #189 - Mattaceunk Project, Maine

 - Condition 1: The facility Owner shall provide updates to LIHI in annual compliance statements on the ongoing status of post-licensing activities, including any studies, FERC filings, agency consultations, prescriptions and recommendations, agency comments on study results, implementation schedule changes, and final FERC approvals, as applicable.
 In particular, LIHI must be kept abreast of the following:

-- Negotiation process and finalization of the Atlantic Salmon Species Protection Plan.
+- Satisfied in 2023: Negotiation process and finalization of the Atlantic Salmon Species Protection Plan.

-- Installation of the pulley system and the wheel chair access ramp at the Downstream Recreation Site by February 2024.
+- Satisfied in 2023: Installation of the pulley system and the wheel chair access ramp at the Downstream Recreation Site by February 2024.

 LIHI reserves the right to modify the Certificate or conditions based on progress being made and the outcome of these items.